youben11/simplesearch/README.md

 # SimpleSearch

 SimpleSearch lets you index and search your documents.
-It was designed to manipulate different type of documents without user's care.
+It was designed to manipulate different types of documents transparently.

 #### Note